davebaol/oidc-angular-wso2is/README.md

 * The Angular application uses the [OIDC lib angular-auth-oidc-client](https://github.com/damienbod/angular-auth-oidc-client) that is  certified by OpenID Foundation.
 * The project is heavily inspired by the article [OpenID Connect with Angular 8](https://christianlydemann.com/openid-connect-with-angular-8-oidc-part-7/).
+* The API call interceptor is inspired by the article [Angular Authentication: Using the Http Client and Http Interceptors](https://medium.com/@ryanchenkie_40935/angular-authentication-using-the-http-client-and-http-interceptors-2f9d1540eb8)
 * Route guards are implemented as specified by the official documentation of the angular-auth-oidc-client library; see https://github.com/damienbod/angular-auth-oidc-client#using-guards
 * Auto-login implementation is inspired by the article [AUTO REDIRECT TO AN STS SERVER IN AN ANGULAR APP USING OIDC IMPLICIT FLOW](https://damienbod.com/2017/09/26/auto-redirect-to-an-sts-server-in-an-angular-app-using-oidc-implicit-flow/) with appropriate adjustments for code flow.